-The minimal personal use by pupils and staff of Chambers' facilities and of their own ICT such as mobiles, iPads etc. is acceptable for accessing the internet provided:
+The minimal personal use by pupils and staff of Chambers' facilities and of their own Managed Devices is acceptable for accessing the internet provided:

 - the use is minimal and mainly out of normal working hours i.e. during lunch breaks or outside core hours of work. - the usage does not interfere with client or Chambers' commitments - the usage complies with other related policies